wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 validating transaction.
 Write locks can be granted concurrently, as data items are only modified in the critical section even for 2PL transactions.

+During the read phase, both 2PL and OCC transaction read data items, and add them into the read set (for OCC) or read lock set (for 2PL).
+Similarly, written data items are added into the write set.
+For 2PL transactions, read and write locks are acquired correspondingly as it accesses data items.
+Modifications to data items are buffered locally.
+On validation, transactions first enter the critical section.
+2PL transactions does nothing, and is hence guaranteed to commit as long as they are not involved in deadlocks.
+An OCC transaction first validates its read set with the write set of all committed transactions, no matter 2PL or OCC.
+Then, it performs a forward validation that is similar to FOCC: for all living 2PL transactions, it intersects its write set with read sets